Well back in the late 90’s Scuba diving was my thing.

-About this time the others players arrived to help in the search.
-Hands on her hips she ripped into them (one of them must have stared, a bit too intently at her now semi-transparent shirt on course etiquette).
+At about this time the others players arrived to help in the search.
+Hands-on her hips she ripped into them (one of them must have stared, a bit too intently at her now semi-transparent shirt on course etiquette).

 “Are you looking at my chest she demanded!”
 Thrupp!
 I tried to move uncomfortably away from the now intense debacle …only to hear her shout again “Will you stop farting, you rude man!” she screamed!

 Needless to say, the rest of the round was a little tense, but I thoroughly enjoyed myself.